jfgulden/concurrent-programming-ecommerce/README.md

 ```
 An example of it is shown at pedidos/ecom1.txt

-- A [local_orders_file] for each shop, which will contains all the local orders, with the following format:
+- A pedidos/[local_orders_file].txt for each shop, which will contains all the local orders, with the following format:

 ```
 <order1_product_name>,<quantity>